logikal-io/pyorbs/docs/sections/development.rst

 Continuous Deployment
 ---------------------
-You generally do not have to worry about this too much, as the continuous deployment system is maintained by `Webrepublic <https://webrepublic.com/en/>`_'s software engineering team.
+You generally do not have to worry about this too much, as the continuous deployment system is maintained by `Webrepublic <https://webrepublic.com/en/>`_'s Data & Technology department.
 We use `Concourse <https://concourse-ci.org>`_ for orchestrating the various tasks necessary for publishing this package: